 At a minimum, Finding the Job involves the following three key activities — activities you should always be doing:

-Networking is, by far, the important technique in your job search.
+Networking is, by far, the most important technique in your job search.
 It is not, however, the only one.
-Statistics show there is a 75%-90% probability that your next job will come through networking.
+Research shows there is a 75%-90% probability that your next job will come through networking.
 There is a 5% to 10% chance you will land your job through ads (the Internet, newspapers, corporate websites, or direct mail).
 Ads and job postings are most appropriate for new graduates or younger job seekers and become less appropriate as you move into middle or senior level positions.

 As we said, these activities should be on-going regardless of whether you are actively looking for a new job.
 If you are actively looking, you are either still in a job, or out of a job.
 Each situation presents its own opportunities and challenges that are covered in the following sections: